 A certificate of insurance is a document that summarizes your business insurance policy.
 It’s different than a policy because policies are legally-binding contracts between you and the insurance company, and a certificate of insurance is not.
 Certificate of insurances contain basic information about your coverage, but they only reflect what’s written on the policy.
 Details listed on a certificate of insurance include the:

 - Insurance company

 - Names of each covered party, including additional insured

 - Type of insurance (such as general liability, workers’ compensation insurance, professional liability, automobile liability, or umbrella insurance)

 - Policy number

-It’s typically a one-page document highlighting key components of your insurance plan.
+It’s typically a one-page document highlighting key components of your insurance plan, similar to an insurance declaration page.
 This document is also known as a COI, a certificate of liability insurance, or proof of insurance.

 Why Do You Need a Certificate of Insurance?

 Small business owners need a certificate of insurance to prove they have adequate insurance coverage.
 You can show this document to anyone who asks about your business insurance.
 It’s typically for risk management so that others know you’re insured in case liabilities arise.